buildkite/heroku-buildkite-agent/README.md

 # buildkite-agent Heroku app

-An example of running the buildkite-agent on a Heroku dyno using [Ø buildpack](https://github.com/ryandotsmith/null-buildpack) on their Cedar stack.
+An example of running the buildkite-agent on a Heroku dyno using the [buildkite-agent build pack](https://github.com/bjeanes/heroku-buildpack-buildkite-agent) on the Cedar stack.

-This embeds buildkite-agent version 2.0.4.
-To update simply extract the [latest linux-amd64 release](https://github.com/buildkite/agent/releases/latest) into the project root.
-Pull requests welcome!

 ## Usage